kharnish/TSP_analysis/README.md

 # TSP Fund Analysis

-Some code to help determine the best way to invest your TSP funds.
+A little script to help determine the best way to invest your TSP funds or just keep track of your investments.

-To get started, input your contribution history into `contributions.csv` (see `contributions_example.csv` for formatting your own contribution information).
-You will also want to update `share_prices.csv` from the [TSP website](https://www.tsp.gov/fund-performance/share-price-history/).
+#### Getting Started
+If you've never used Python before, start by downloading [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows).
+They also have a good tutorial [here](https://www.jetbrains.com/help/pycharm/quick-start-guide.html#create) on cloning this repo and setting it up as a project.

+Before you run the code:
+* Input your contribution history into `src\main\resources\contributions.csv`.
+  * See `contributions_example.csv` for help formatting your own contribution information, including interfund transfers.
+* Update `share_prices.csv` from the [TSP website](https://www.tsp.gov/fund-performance/share-price-history/).

+Happy investing!

-*I am in no way an expert nor liable; use at your own discression.*
+*I am not an expert and this is just a tool; use at your own discression.*